-MIDDLE SCHOOL SPANISH (S), (Y)
+MIDDLE SCHOOL SPANISH (S)

 This introductory course is for students who do not wish to start the high school sequence, but would like to begin exploring Spanish in middle school.
 It is not a prerequisite for any other World Languages course and does not earn high school credit.
-This course may be taken only once during middle school.
+This is the same course as World Language 6 Exploratory, and may be taken only once in grades 6-8.